Sunday, June 27, 2010

 31 Bulgaria

-A: Which shifts all of the focus onto the music.
-This is, partly, a good thing, since it has relentless drive and energy when it’s not changing gears.
-It’s trying to be something Eurovision never was at the time, but also never will be, so as experiments go it is largely triumphant but also rather pointless.
+A: That shifts all of the focus onto the music, which is, partly, a good thing, since it has relentless drive and energy when it’s not changing gears.
+It’s trying to be something Eurovision never was at the time but also never will be, so as experiments go, it

 32 Denmark